gotchoices/BbCadam/docs/api.md

 Profile.sweep(path_profile)  # sweep along a path Profile (lines/arcs)
 ```

+Notes:
+- `pad/revolve/sweep` auto-close the current path if needed to produce a face (no need to call `close()` explicitly unless you only want a materialized sketch).
+- At end-of-build, any pending (uncommitted) Feature is implicitly added; explicit `.add()` remains supported for chaining/control.

 Holes: include inner profiles (e.g., `circle` inside a `rectangle`), then `pad` to produce solids with voids.

 Composite feature (build a tool, then apply):